contactsamie/NJQuery/README.md

 NJQuery
 =======

-C# Implimentation of the Javascript Library dependig on the JQuery Plugin By Sam
+C# Implimentation of the Javascript Library depending on the JQuery Plugin By Sam